Grayling Sportsman’s Club

-The idea of the Grayling Sportsman’s Club originated during the winter of 1938 – 1939, in Carl Sorenson’s Barbershop on Michigan Avenue, now known as Shear Magic, Shelly Fick.
-The organizational meeting was held upstairs in the Jansen Plumbing Shop on Cedar Street.
-It was then the Odd Fellows Hall.
+The idea of the Grayling Sportsman’s Club originated during the winter of 1938 – 1939, in Carl Sorenson’s Barbershop on Michigan Avenue, later known as Shear Magic, Shelly Fick.
+The organizational meeting was held upstairs in the Odd Fellows Hall on Cedar Street, later known as Jansen Plumbing Shop.

 Through the efforts of then President Nels Olson and Stan Madsen, together with other members, we acquired some lots on the AuSable River in the Thendera Plat and Stan Madsen constructed a cabin on the lots at his own expense, and donated it to the Club.
 We raffled it off and used the proceeds to purchase our own clubhouse on Ingham Street in March of 1952.
 Grover Cason and Nels Olsen laid the tile floor and “Floxie” installed the furnace so we could conduct our meetings without freezing to death.
 After the meetings everyone worked until the final touches were completed.
 During the time we were on Ingham Street, the Club almost broke up over the pro and con arguments about deer herd and Winter Sports issues, but we did survive and flourish until we incorporated in 1953.